-Work performed Conclusion/ Summary Review of information technology (IT) controls As agreed with officers our information systems specialist will conduct a high level review of the general IT control environment, as part of the overall review of the internal controls system .
-This review is scheduled to commence in April 2014.
-Upon the completion of this work we will consider whether any material weaknesses have been identified which are likely to adversely impact on the Authority's financial statements.
-Journal entry controls We have reviewed the Authority's journal entry policies as part of determining our journal entry testing strategy and have not identified any material weaknesses which are likely to adversely impact on the Authority's control environment or financial statements.
-We will review the Authority's journal entry procedures at our next site visit.
+Work performed Conclusion/ Summary Journal entry controls We have reviewed the Authority's journal entry policies as part of determining our journal entry testing strategy and have not identified any material weaknesses which are likely to adversely impact on the Authority's control environment or financial statements.
+We have also reviewed the Authority's journal entry procedures and we have not identified any procedures that would adversely impact on the Authority's control environment or financial statements.
 From the work completed to date our work has not identified any weaknesses which impact on our audit approach.
-Early substantive testing We have commenced our testing in the areas of: Employee Remuneration Operating Expenses.
-Samples of transactions from each of these areas have been tested from the period April 2013 to January 2014.
+Early substantive testing We have commenced our testing in the areas of: - Employee Remuneration - Operating Expenses Journals Samples of transactions from each of these areas have been selected from the period April 2014 to January 2015 and will be tested on the next site visit.
 From the work completed to date our work has not identified any weaknesses which impact on our audit approach.